noel3740/bamazon/README.md

 ## Overview

 This is an Amazon-like storefront with a MySQL database and Node Command Line Interface (CLI).
 The app will take in orders from customers and deplete stock from the store's inventory.
-There will also be a manager to view product sales and manage inventory and a supervisor CLI to view sales by department and create new departments.
+There will also be a manager CLI to view product sales and manage inventory and a supervisor CLI to view sales by department and create new departments.

 ---